13 University Place, New York, NY 10003-4573 • 212-998-8700

 After graduation French majors follow a wide range of career paths.
 Among recent graduates are: a diplomatic policy advisor for the United Nations, an editorial project manager, a fashion journalist, an international development consultant, a manager in an international real estate firm, and others who work in the US Foreign Service, art museums, and NGOs.
 Other popular post-graduation pathways include graduate school (French, art history, etc.), medical school, and law school.

 At the Maison Française, students can attend films, lectures, and concerts, Café et Conversation and Ciné-Club events, and informal conversation groups, as well as take advantage of library facilities.
-The Department of French is proud of the number of undergraduates who have been elected to Pi Delta Phi, the national French honor society.
+The Department of French Literature, Thought, and Culture hosts a chapter of Pi Delta Phi, the national French honor society.
+The NYU French Club fosters camaraderie and increases interest in French language and culture within the NYU community.